El Patron – Albuquerque, New Mexico

 When, however, she suggested we try a brand new restaurant named El Patron, the only fitting response was “si patrona.”
 As a name for a Mexican restaurant “El Patron” is a very popular choice with dozens of non-affiliated, non-chain restaurants by that name throughout the United States.
 The Albuquerque rendition is an independent restaurant as well, owned by Albuquerque impresarios Nick Kapnison and Jimmy Daskalos.
 Launched April 5th, 2012, El Patron is located at 10551 Montgomery, N.E., an area increasingly populated by commodious restaurant edifices.
 At 11,689 square feet, El Patron may be the largest.

-If the names of owners Nick Kapnison and Jimmy Daskalos sound familiar, it’s because this dynamic duo now owns a triumvirate of highly regarded restaurants in the Duke City.
+If the names of owners Nick Kapnison and Jimmy Daskalos sound familiar, it’s because this dynamic duo has owned a triumvirate of highly regarded restaurants in the Duke City.
 Yanni’s Mediterranean has been proffering some of the city’s best Greek cuisine since 1995 while the eponymous Nick & Jimmy’s has earned a loyal following since launching in 2009.
 The entrepreneurial duo has also had a hand in other enterprises throughout Albuquerque, not all of them restaurants.

 If the address (10551 Montgomery, N.E.) also sounds familiar, it’s because Duke City diners on Albuquerque’s Northeast Heights visited that location to get their Garduño’s fix for nearly two and a half decades.
 The sprawling structure and its parking lot encompass nearly two full acres.
 Only El Pinto at 18,000 square feet eclipses El Patron for sheer size among the city’s New Mexican restaurants while Sadie’s Dining Room seating capacity of 375 is in the same ballpark.
 As you approach El Patron from the downward sloping east, it looks like a cross between a rambling hacienda and a citadel.